 Marilyn and I love to travel.
 We just returned from two weeks in Cuba visiting my sister who is the Transportation Officer for Naval Station Guantanamo Bay, Cuba.
 To celebrate our birthdays in September of this year, we will walk the Camino de Santiago de Compostela in northern Spain.
 We expect to walk 15-18 miles a day for 33-35 days.

-I have the following professional certifications: Certified Quality Engineer, Certified Reliability Engineer, Certified Quality Manager, Certified Professional Logistician, Distinguished Toastmaster, and ISO-9000 Lead Assessor/Evaluator.
+I have the following professional certifications: Certified Quality Engineer, Certified Reliability Engineer, Certified Quality Manager, Certified Professional Logistician, Distinguished Toastmaster, Certified TapRooT Investigator, and ISO-9000 Lead Assessor/Evaluator.
 Additionally, I have numerous certifications in the military and corporate programs.

 I wish I could say that I was well prepared to enter the ranks of the solitary entrepreneur based on my experience.
 However, very little of it really applied.
 Companies (and the military) train and prepare you to be better at skills helping the company, not skills helping to improve the individual.
 I became better at supervision, management, budgeting, analysis, report writing, weapons systems delivery, navigation, submarine prosecution, etc. True, there are some natural overlaps of skill sets, but none of them train you to be a better you.

 I didn’t realize this until my final year with Halliburton.
 I attended a weekend training course with my wife for her home business.
 It became very apparent that all my training had been focused on helping the company, not focused on my own growth.
 There is a major difference.